mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

-  observed value has to be compared to the mean, then this difference must be squared (because it can be negative), after the sum of all of these squared differences should be divided by the number of observed values (there is n and n-1 stuff, but there is no space for that.).
+  observed value has to be compared to the mean, then this difference must be squared (because it can be negative), after the sum of all of these squared differences should be divided by the number of observed values (I’m aware about n and n-1 stuff, but there is no space for that).
 So it’s average for squared differences from the mean.
 It’s possible to do from median, I guess, but here it’s calculated from mean.
 - **Standard deviation (SD)** is the easiest, it’s a square root from variance.
 Since differences from the mean were squared in the previous step, one needs to ‘unsquare’ that result.
-Perhaps my SDs are too high in some cases but this is what I’m going to investigate in my dissertation.
+Perhaps my SDs are too high in some cases but this is what I’m going to investigate in my dissertation (Masha Razguliaeva’s comment: for naturalness judgments SD might be higher than for grammaticality).

 #### Stacked bar plot